 It is very simple, at any time you just have to execute the following command indicating the desired version of PHP:

-If you have not yet installed PHP, only the version that is installed by default will be modified, therefore, the next time you do the installation, the version you have indicated will be taken.
-If you currently have a different version installed, this command will perform the uninstallation of the previous version and will install all the necessary packages with the new version you have indicated.
+If you have not yet installed PHP, only the version that is installed by default will be modified; therefore, the next time you do the installation, the version you have indicated will be taken.
+If you currently have a different version installed, this command will perform the uninstallation of the previous version.
+It will install all the necessary packages with the new version you have indicated.

 How can I remove installed packages?

 -purge will allow you to remove any package installed by Webinoly, you can also use the option

 When you delete a package automatically all additional related tools will be deleted.

 sudo stack -nginx -purge

 # Tip - Don't delete your databases if you want to reinstall later. sudo stack -mysql=keep-data -purge